 However, if you’re doing PR, there are some excellent tools available to you to help you gain control of your PR efforts and better capture the hearts and minds of your target audiences.

-This free service connects reporters looking for sources with individuals looking to be a source.
-It was founded by long-time PR expert, Peter Shankman, and is now owned by media conglomerate, Vocus.
+HARO is a free service connects reporters looking for sources with individuals looking to be a source.
+It was founded by a long-time PR expert, Peter Shankman, and is now owned by a media conglomerate, Vocus.
 ProfNet is a similar service, but you’ll have to pay to subscribe.

-BlogWire is a PR distribution service that says it “picks up where traditional newswires and media database services fall short – by connecting marketing professionals with niche, targeted blogging communities that want to receive their news, host contests and giveaways, or review new products.”
+BlogPRWire is a PR distribution service that says it “picks up where traditional newswires and media database services fall short – by connecting marketing professionals with niche, targeted blogging communities that want to receive their news, host contests, and giveaways, or review new products.”
 In other words, this service will blast your news releases to bloggers in need of content and story ideas.

 This PR tool invented the Social Media Release and enables users to create and share news and content in an interactive setting – going beyond traditional press release distribution services like PR Web.

 Doing PR in today’s information-savvy world is tough.
-By adding a few tools and tricks-of-the-trade to your PR toolkit, you’ll be successfully getting good publicity for your company in no time!
+By adding a few of these PR tools and tricks-of-the-trade to your toolkit, you’ll be successfully getting good publicity for your company in no time!

 Jenny Finke owns Red Jeweled Media, a PR agency specializing in PR and marketing for small and mid-sized businesses.
-She also is the founder of HandleYourOwnPR.com, a DIY PR website that offers targeted media lists.
-Please find her online at www.RedJeweledMedia.com and www.HandleYourOwnPR.com.
+Please find her online at www.RedJeweledMedia.com.